Geungusu of Baekje: Reign

 "King Geungusu was also called Hwisu.
 Geungusu was the son of King Geunchogo.
 Previously, Sayu, king of Goguryeo, himself came and invaded.
 King Geunchogo dispatched the crown prince to repel them, and he reached Bangeolyang and was goiung to give battle.
 A man from Goguryeo called Sagi, who was originally a man from Baekje and had mistakenly injured the hoof of the king's steed, feared punishment and fled to Goguryeo.
 Returning to Baekje at this time, he told the crown prince, "Their soldiers are many, but all of their numbers are meant to deceive you.
 The only valiant troops are the ones with the red banners — if you first break them, the other troops will not attack and flee of their own accord."

 The crown prince followed his advice, and attacked and put them to a great rout, and he pursued them to the north, reaching all the way to the northwest of the fortress of Sugok.
-Geneal Makgohae then admonished him, saying "I have heard the taoists say, "Know when you have enough, and you will not be humiliated.
+General Makgohae then admonished him, saying "I have heard the taoists say, "Know when you have enough, and you will not be humiliated.
 Know when to stop, and you will not put yourself in danger.
 Now we have gained much: why do we need to seek more?"

 The prince thought it good and stopped, and raised a mound of rocks as a memorium.
 Then he climbed to the top of it and said to those around him, "After today, who will again come to this place?"
 The earth there is full of cliffs and rocks, and cracked like the hoof of a horse.
 Other people, up to the present, stil call this place "the hoofprints of the crown prince."
 Geunchogo died in the 30th year of his reign, and Geungusu succeeded him."